alcapitan/atui/CONTRIBUTING.md

 ```
 5. Open a Pull Request with a link to your issue and with a clear title and description.

-**IMPORTANT** : By submitting a patch, you agree to allow the project owners to license your work under the licence [GNU General Public Licence](https://github.com/alcapitan/atui/blob/beta/LICENSE.md).
+**IMPORTANT** : By submitting a patch, you agree to allow the project owners to license your work under the License [GNU General Public License](https://github.com/alcapitan/atui/blob/beta/LICENSE.md).

 ## Code guidelines
 ### Common